 Does Hacienda know what money income I receive from intra-community operations?

-If you are registered in ROI and you carry out this type of operations, you must present 349 form, which is informative for the Tax Agency.
-This model reflects what amounts you enter for intra-community operations and what amounts you spend on intra-community goods and/or services.
+If you register in ROI and carry out this type of operations, you must submit form 349, which is informative for the Tax Agency.
+This form reveals what amount you enter for intra-community operations and what amount you spend on intra-community goods and/or services.